TimothyRedPanda/component_library/devREADME.md

 Extra details -: The project itself was installed using Vite i.e. `npm create vite@latest`.
 This is not needed for you if you are cloning down the respository as it already has the correct folder structure.

-If you wish to add a component to this library the folder structure is as follows - src/components/<your component name>/ inside this innner folder you should have a
+If you wish to add a component to this library the folder structure is as follows - src/components/component_name - inside this innner folder you should have a

-      <component_name>.tsx, <component_name>.scss and a index.ts file.
+      component_name.tsx, component_name.scss and a index.ts file.

-      The index.ts file is solely to export the contents of the folder - for use in the npm
+The index.ts file is solely to export the contents of the folder - for use in the npm package layout.

-package layout.